Elemental Quinta Monroy

 - Extended Duplex: 72 m2

-The drawings for Quinta Monroy and three other incremental housing design projects (Lo-Barnechea, Monterrey, and Villa-Verde) used to be available from the Elemental website but the website is currently down (checked July 2018).
+The drawings for Quinta Monroy and three other incremental housing design projects (Lo-Barnechea, Monterrey, and Villa-Verde) used to be available from the Elemental website.
+Still, the website is currently down (checked July 2018).
 However, some schematics are still available online, such as the floorplans:

 Technical support would be provided by a general building contractor.